-BAME women, disabled women, and women with uncertain immigration status are more likely to experience violence and are also exposed to different forms of it.
-Still, there is no citywide strategy to end violence against women and girls in Liverpool and devolution and competitive tendering have weakened specialist services to victims and survivors.
+BAME women, disabled women, and women with uncertain immigration status are more likely to experience male violence and are also exposed to different forms of it.
+However, there is no city region wide strategy to end all forms of violence against women and girls in the Liverpool City Region, and devolution and competitive tendering have weakened specialist services to victims and survivors.

-WE will develop and implement a city region strategy to end all forms of violence against women and girls, working with women’s organisations and putting prevention, protection, provision and justice at the heart of all our policies.
+Develop and implement a city region strategy to end all forms of violence against women and girls, working with women’s organisations and putting prevention, protection, provision and justice at the heart of all our policies.